abs-lang/abs/docs/types/array.md

 ### chunk(size)

-Splits the array into chunks of the given size:
+Splits the array into chunks of the given `size`:

 ```py
 [1, 2, 3].chunk(2) # [[1, 2], [3]]